Human-in-the-Loop Patterns

 2. The Editable Recommendation

-The AI proposes a draft (email, document, decision).
-The human edits before executing.
+The model hands over a draft — an email, a document, a decision.
+The person edits it before it ships.
 "AI suggested this email subject.
 You modified it.
 Predicted open rate increased from 22% to 25%.
 Ship it?"

 3. The Expert Override

-AI recommends action X (high confidence).
-User overrides with action Y. The system logs the override and asks why.
-"You chose Y instead of X. Why?" → User explanation → System learns.
+The model recommends action X at high confidence.
+The user overrides with action Y. The system logs the swap and asks why.
+"You chose Y instead of X. Why?" → the user explains → the model has a new lesson.

-Overrides are not failures.
-They're signal that the AI missed something.
-If you track overrides, you find patterns: "90% of the time users override Prediction B, they cite Domain Concern X. Add that to the model."
+An override is not a failure.
+It is the user pointing at something the model couldn't see.
+Track the overrides and the patterns surface: "90% of the time users override Prediction B, they cite Domain Concern X. Add that to the model."

 4. The Escalation Ladder